-Kauai sugar plantation tubing is one of the most popular Hawaii tubing tours.
+Kauai sugar plantation tubing with Kauai Backcountry Adventures is one of the most popular Hawaii tubing tours.
 It’s located up in the Kauai mountains.
-There’s also the Flumin Kohala Ditch, but it’s currently closed (as of April 2021) due to damage.
 You can also float down mountain streams on the other islands on your own.

-We think so!
+I think so!
 It’s a great way to access places on Kauai that are on private property.
-Plus, the Kauai river tubing is pretty gentle and relaxing.
-We love that it’s an adventure the whole family can do, including grandparents.
+And Kauai river tubing is pretty gentle and relaxing.
+I love that it’s an adventure the whole family can do, including grandparents.
 And it’s a great way to see one of the best hidden gems in Hawaii!

-You’ll definitely want to wear water shoes, a rashguard, sunscreen, sunglasses, and maybe even a sun hat.
+You’ll definitely want to wear water shoes, a rash guard, sunscreen, sunglasses, and maybe even a sun hat.
 And don’t forget a dry change of clothes for after the tour.
 Lunch is included in your tour.

-The island of Kauai used to have a lot of sugar cane mills.
-The last one closed up shop a long time ago and there aren’t any working sugar cane plantations in Hawaii, but the old canals are still there.
+The island of Kauai once had a lot of sugar cane mills.
+The last one closed up shop a long time ago.
+Today there aren’t any working sugar cane plantations in Hawaii, but the old canals are still there.

-In 2003, Kauai Backcountry Adventures saw an opportunity to launch Eco-tours to families wanting to explore the former Lihue Plantation at a unique way: through their historic irrigation system!
+In 2003, Kauai Backcountry Adventures saw an opportunity to launch eco-tours to families on the former Lihue Plantation.
+They came up with a unique way to explore the planation, through the historic irrigation system!

-These sugar cane canals were hand-dug in the 1870s and operate through the remote areas near Mount Waialeale, one of the wettest places on Earth.
+These sugar cane canals were hand-dug in the 1870s.
+They run through the remote areas near Mount Waialeale.

-Kauai Backcountry Adventures went In and renovated the area to make sure it would be great for Eco-tours.
+Kauai Backcountry Adventures went in and cleaned up the old canals.
 They built staircases for guests to get in and out of the water.
 And they added picnic shelters and restrooms.

-During the tour, you’ll wear a headlamp because you float through 5 Kauai tunnels.
-The remainder of the time, you’ll casually float through open sugar cane canals and marvel at the lovely Kauai scenery.
+During the tour, you’ll wear a headlamp because you float through 5 Kauai tunnels!
+The rest of the time, you’ll casually float through open sugar cane canals and marvel at the lovely Kauai scenery.

 I love involving my kids in our vacation planning.
 We emphasize how everyone gets to take a turn choosing an adventure to do at some point during our trip.

-So, I showed my 5 year old son one of the Kauai Mountain Tubing videos on Facebook to see if he would be interested.
-He thought it seemed interesting, so we decided to schedule it at the start of our trip to Kauai.
+My 5-year-old son saw one of the Kauai Backcountry Adventures videos on Facebook and he was interesting!
+So, we decided to schedule it at the start of our next trip to Kauai.

-He later told me that part of the appeal was that his two year old brother was not old enough to do it!
+He later told me that part of the appeal was that his 2-year-old brother was not old enough to do it!

-When we arrived to the Kauai Backcountry Adventures headquarters, he began to feel a little nervous after seeing the promo video.
-It showed participants going down a “rapid” that part made him feel worried.
+When we got to the Kauai Backcountry Adventures headquarters, my son started feel a little nervous.
+That’s because he remembered that the video showed participants going down a “rapid.”

-However, he stayed calm and chatted with the staff members as they fitted him to get a life jacket, gloves, and helmet.
+But he stayed calm and chatted with the staff members as they fitted him for a life jacket, gloves, and helmet.

 Then we hopped into the van to take us to the launch point.
 My son got a bit tired on the van ride into the sugar cane canals.
 It’s a fairly windy and bumpy road through private land.

-He was still a bit apprehensive as we listened to the practice presentation.
-So, one of the leaders asked if he’d like to ride up alongside him and my son jumped at the chance!
+He was still a little apprehensive as we listened to the practice presentation.
+So, one of the leaders asked if he’d like to ride up alongside him.
+My son jumped at the chance!

 I should mention that my son is very friendly and loves attention.